ros2/teleop_twist_joy/README.md

 ================

 # Overview
-The purpose of this package is to provide a generic facility for tele-operating Twist-based ROS robots with a standard joystick.
-Examples of such platforms include [TurtleBot](http://wiki.ros.org/Robots/TurtleBot), [Husky](http://wiki.ros.org/Robots/Husky), and [Kingfisher](http://wiki.ros.org/Robots/Kingfisher).
+The purpose of this package is to provide a generic facility for tele-operating Twist-based ROS2 robots with a standard joystick.
+It converts joy messages to velocity commands.

 This node provides no rate limiting or autorepeat functionality.
 It is expected that you take advantage of the features built into [joy](https://index.ros.org/p/joy/github-ros-drivers-joystick_drivers/#foxy) for this.